-- (1) These amounts represent the amount of cash fees that each non-employee director elected to receive as fully vested shares of common stock as described below under "-Director Compensation Policy," except that Mr. Van Nostrand elected to receive \$40,000 of his cash fees as fully vested shares of common stock and the remainder of such fees in cash and Mr. Marcus elected to receive all of his fees in cash. - (2) These amounts represent the aggregate grant date fair value for option awards granted to our directors, computed in accordance with FASB ASC Topic 718.
-See Note 4 to our audited financial statements for the fiscal year ended December 31, 2017 included in our Annual Report on Form 10-K for details as to the assumptions used to calculate the fair value of the option awards.
-See also our discussion of stock-based compensation under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates" in our Annual Report on Form 10-K. - (3) As of December 31, 2017, Dr. Alafi held options to purchase 109,375 shares of our common stock, of which options to purchase 89,375 shares were vested. - (4) As of December 31, 2017, Dr. Lerner, individually, held no options to purchase shares of our common stock.
-The Lerner Family Trust UAD 11/14/94, or the Lerner Family Trust, held options to purchase 162,500 shares of our common stock, 142,500 of which were vested.
-Dr. Lerner shares voting and investment control with respect to the options held by the Lerner Family Trust. - (5) As of December 31, 2017, Mr. Marcus held options to purchase 80,000 shares of our common stock, of which options to purchase 60,000 shares were vested. - (6) As of December 31, 2017, Mr. Riggs held options to purchase 100,000 shares of our common stock, of which options to purchase 80,000 shares were vested. - (7) As of December 31, 2017, Mr. Van Nostrand held options to purchase 100,000 shares of our common stock, of which options to purchase 80,000 shares were vested.
+- (1) These amounts represent the amount of cash fees that each non-employee director elected to receive as fully vested shares of common stock as described below under "-Director Compensation Policy," except that Mr. Van Nostrand elected to receive \$23,309 of his cash fees as fully vested shares of common stock and the remainder of such fees in cash and Mr. Marcus elected to receive all of his fees in cash. - (2) These amounts represent the aggregate grant date fair value for option awards granted to our directors, computed in accordance with FASB ASC Topic 718.
+See Note 5 to our audited financial statements for the fiscal year ended December 31, 2019 included in our Annual Report on Form 10-K for the year ended December 31, 2019 for details as to the assumptions used to calculate the fair value of the option awards.
+See also our discussion of stock-based compensation under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates" in our Annual Report on Form 10-K for the year ended December 31, 2019. - (3) These amounts represent the aggregate grant date fair value of stock awards granted to our directors, computed in accordance with FASB ASC 718.
+See Note 5 to our audited financial statements for the fiscal year ended December 31, 2019 included in our Annual Report on Form 10-K for the year ended December 31, 2019 for details as to the assumptions used to calculate the fair value of the option awards.
+See also our discussion of stock-based compensation under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates" in our Annual Report on Form 10-K for the year ended December 31, 2019. - (4) As of December 31, 2019, Dr. Alafi held options to purchase 149,375 shares of our common stock, of which options to purchase 129,375 shares were vested. - (5) As of December 31, 2019, Dr. Lerner, individually, held no options to purchase shares of our common stock.
+The Lerner Family Trust UAD 11/14/94, or the Lerner Family Trust, held options to purchase

+- 190,000 shares of our common stock, 170,000 of which were vested.
+Dr. Lerner shares voting and investment control with respect to the options held by the Lerner Family Trust. - (6) As of December 31, 2019, Mr. Marcus held options to purchase 60,000 shares of our common stock, of which options to purchase all shares were vested - (7) As of December 31, 2019, Mr. Riggs held options to purchase 100,000 shares of our common stock, of which options to purchase all shares were vested. - (8) As of December 31, 2019, Mr. Marcus held 14,005 restricted stock units which vest on June 25, 2020. - (9) As of December 31, 2019, Mr. Riggs held 14,005 restricted stock units which vest on June 25, 2020. - (10) As of December 31, 2019, Mr. Van Nostrand held options to purchase 140,000 shares of our common stock, of which options to purchase 120,000 shares were vested.